jacobtread/office-to-pdf/README.md

 > Converts office files to PDF files

-This library is a wrapper around [unoserver](https://github.com/unoconv/unoserver) which uses [LibreOffice](https://www.libreoffice.org/) to convert the office files to PDF.
+This library is a Rust wrapper around [unoserver](https://github.com/unoconv/unoserver) which uses [LibreOffice](https://www.libreoffice.org/) to convert the office files to PDF.

 ## Installation